 Clearly, there are hundreds of horse races that you could potentially bet on.
 While betting on more races increases your probability of wins, don’t try to place a bet on every single one.
 Betting on every horse race will quickly take the fun out of the experience and devastate your bankroll.

-My suggestion is to choose a few different races at a time.
 If you have only ever bet on the Kentucky Derby, add in the rest of the Triple Crown this year, and maybe a couple of the pre-derby races for next year.
 If harness racing is inspiring your inner-Spartan, gamble on a harness race or two.
 Add a few different bets on a few different tracks over time, and you will increase your odds of winning without going overboard.

 Tip #5- Manage Your Bankroll